 If you are interested in World War 2, and more particularly in the D-day events in Normandy, the Caen Memorial Museum is an excellent introduction to the topic.
 Caen, one of the main cities in Normandy, is one of the easiest day trips from Paris thanks to direct and fast train connections.
 It is possible to visit the Caen Memorial Museum on a day trip from Paris or – even better – as part of a Normandy road trip.

 This ‘museum for peace’ hosts a comprehensive collection of items and documents related to the landings on the beaches in Normandy on 6 June 1944.

 With the museum ticket, visitors also have access to a documentary about the D-day.
 This short film is very interesting to watch because of the importance of the events for our history, but also heartbreaking.

 At the back of the museum, there are beautiful gardens that are perfect for a stroll in the fresh air after the documentary.
 An external staircase connects the museum with General Richter’s command bunker.
 Here, visitors can see how was the life of the Nazi soldiers during the conflict through information panels and the reconstruction of scenes with historical objects and mannequins.

 The memorial also has an on-site restaurant, which is the usual place where guided tours do the lunch break.
 Contributed by Elisa of World in Paris.

-This is in no way a definitive guide to the beaches of Normandy or the many museums and sites along the WWII routes of the area.
+This is in no way a definitive guide to the beaches of Normandy and the Normandy Invasion or the many museums and sites along the WWII routes of the area.
 These are just a few of the places that others who have visited recommend you see along the way.
-I’ve been to Auschwitz-Birkenau in Poland and had family members fight in WWII and as someone who understands the sacrifices my grandparents and parents made to keep the world safe, I believe these type of memorial sites should be on everyone’s bucket list.
+I’ve been to Auschwitz-Birkenau in Poland and had family members fight in WWII and as someone who understands the sacrifices my grandparents and parents made to keep the world safe, I believe these types of memorial sites should be on everyone’s bucket list.

 Pin it to save it